sa05169/Probability-Project/README.md

 ### Task5

-* Simulates a two-dimensional random walk with continuous step-size 0 - 1 and continuous orientation 0 - 2π.
+* Simulates a two-dimensional random walk with continuous step-size 0 - 1 and continuous orientation 0 - 2π inside a circle.

 ### Task7

-* Simulates a two-dimensional random walk with discrete step-size {0, 0.5, 1} and continuous orientation 0 - 2π.
+* Simulates a two-dimensional random walk with discrete step-size {0, 0.5, 1} and continuous orientation 0 - 2π inside a circle.

 ### Task8